Fraud recording, assessment and investigation

 However, in these circumstances a crime will not automatically be recorded, and the Call for Service criteria will still need be considered.

 For all reports of fraud received (as a Call for Service or as a dissemination from Action Fraud) the following considerations will inform the decision making process as to whether or not a case is investigated further :

 - potential success of the investigation

-All reports received will be recorded on West Yorkshire Police systems and a crime reference number allocated.
+All reports received (as a Call for Service or as a dissemination from Action Fraud) will be recorded on West Yorkshire Police systems and a crime reference number allocated.